DataStore for Simple Storage

 Tips for Success

-- Always provide default values for settings
+- Always provide defaults when reading values from DataStore

 - Use